ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 3. The Cloud Images page will appear.
 Each image is displayed as a card.

 4. Click on the card that displays the image of interest to you.
-A modal window will pop up that contains your tempURL.
+A modal window will pop up that contains your `tempURL`.

-5. The tempURL displayed will be valid for next 24 hours so you can download the Cloud Image.
+5. The `tempURL` displayed will be valid for next 24 hours so you can download the Cloud Image.

-## **3. Upload an image to IBM Blue Box Cloud Glance repository Using Image Download URL**
+## **3. Upload an image to IBM Blue Box Cloud Glance repository Using Your Cloud Image Download tempURL**

 **Note: This option cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.**